ByteBotsDev/AboutUs/README.md

 ## The Crew
 *As of today, 1st of June 2023*

-- s1ckles - Owner, Founder and Head Developer
+- fye - Owner, Founder and Head Developer
 - Sidro (Simon) - Admin, Developer
 - Sofija - Admin, Head Developer
 - Flary - Admin, Developer